FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 we have seen that a minimal CI setup is easy to accomplish.
 All together they build a fundamental corner stone of Data Science in production.

-Some good talks around this topic were held by [Sebastian Neubauer][], one of the proclaimed DevOps rock stars of Python in production.
+Some good talks around this topic were held by [Sebastian Neubauer][], one of the acclaimed DevOps rock stars of Python in production.
 His talks [A Pythonic Approach to CI][] and [There should be one obvious way to bring Python into production][] perfectly complement this post and are even fun to watch.